 How to Be a Barnabas will help you develop discipleship skills through studying the life of Barnabas who was called the “Son of Encouragement.”
 It will equip you to be an encourager, appropriately helping the deeply wounded people to move forward in a deeper relationship with God, the only one who can heal them and meet all of their needs.

 How to Be a Barnabas Complete Training Course includes eight 1-hour training sessions taught by Dr. Alaine Pakkala, a Training Workbook and a Discipleship Manual.
 These are available either on DVD or you can watch online.
-After your purchase, please allow two days to be set up with an account on our training website: https://lydiadm.vids.io.
+If you purchase the online workshops, please allow two days to be set up with an account on our training website: https://lydiadm.vids.io.
 To preview the first video, please click here.

 How to Be a Barnabas is designed as a stand-alone leaders’ curriculum suitable for training ministry leaders, small group leaders, prayer partners, Bible study leaders and friends or family walking with a hurting person.
 How to Be a Barnabas is recommended as a prerequisite for training leaders who will participate in the R&R (Renewing and Rebuilding) Discipleship Program, usually offered in a church setting.